What is impetigo? It is a very contagious bacterial skin condition.

 When impetigo first occurs, it appears as blisters.
 These break and leave the skin looking red and moist.
-The infected skin then develop a crust, which is honey coloured.
-The crust appear as plaques.
+The infected skin then develops a crust, which is honey coloured.
+The crust appears as plaques.
 They are around the size of a coin.
 The skin can be extremely itchy.

 As with eczema, scratching makes the condition worse.
 Scratching damages the skin.
 Bacteria enters through the damaged skin.
 Therefore spreading infection.

 Impetigo is very common amongst children.
 It is mainly found on the face, often around the mouth.
 It can also appear on the arms and legs.

 It is mainly found in children because of its infectious nature.
 It is spread by having contact with someone infected, or their belongings.

 At school, children spend their time as part of a large group.
 Physical contact is a big part of a regular school day.
 From playing contact sports to sharing towels and other objects.
 Children are the prime targets for this nasty bacteria.